-Royal Palm Beach Resort features one, two and three bedroom units, welcoming you to beach front accommodations, without exception.
+Royal Palm Beach Resort features two bedroom units, welcoming you to beach front accommodations, without exception.
 All units feature a balcony or terrace overlooking the ocean.
-Enjoy the beautiful pool, indulge in our spa with a nice massage, or plan your adventure with our Activities Department.
+Enjoy the beautiful pool, indulge in a nice massage, or plan your adventure with our Activities Department.

 Stroll on the secluded white sandy beaches, as brilliant blue waters meet the skyline.
 Celebrate Caribbean culture by moving with the beat of steel bands.
 Let yourself go by attending "jump-up" parades featuring beautifully colored costumes, floats, and live bands as well as beauty contests and other competitions.

 Royal Palm Beach Resort charges the following mandatory fees:

 Timeshare Usage Tax - $50 per occupied unit per week.
 This fee is required by the St. Maarten government

 Incidental Deposit - $100

 Departure fee - $30 payable at the airport.
 However, most commercial airlines include this fee in the price of the airline ticket.
 Please consult with the airline to determine if the departure fee is included or not.
 This fee is subject to change without prior notice.

 Royal Palm Beach Resort offers two-bedroom accommodations that can sleep up to six guests.
 The rooms feature a fully-equipped kitchen, TV with DVD player, safe, an amenity kit in the bathroom, and a balcony or patio with ocean views.
 The resort itself features jet ski rentals, massage services, a gift shop, laundry facilities, on-site parking, and safe deposit boxes.